 Click here to Read “Go and Catch a Falling Star” instead of an analysis or summary.

 Introduction of the Poet:

 John Donne’s work is divided into two main categories; love poems and divine poems.
 In love poems, Donne talks about women and their nature but he does not glorify their beauty.
-We merely find appreciation of beauty in poems of John Donne.
+We merely find an appreciation of beauty in the poems of John Donne.
 Many former poets used to exaggerate women’s attractiveness.
 It is not the case with John Donne.
 In this regard, he is different from other writers.

 Theme Analysis of “Go and Catch a Falling Star”:

 John Donne is not a philosopher.
 He only shares his feelings with his readers.
 After analysis of material things in “Go and Catch a Falling Star”, the poet talks about the inconsistent attitude of women.
 The theme of the poem, thus, is the inconstancy of women.
 This poem is highly ironic and simultaneously symbolic.
 A woman should not deceive a man.
 If she wants to do so, she should think thousand times before it.
 Even then, if she decides to betray, she should verify that her lover is not a poet.
 Otherwise, a poet will make her famous in his poetry as John Donne has done it.
 It seems that someone has betrayed John Donne; therefore, he does not consider many impossible tasks impossible but the task of finding a beautiful but loyal woman.
 He concludes the poem with the theme of the unfaithfulness of women.